Applications for 2023/24 are now closed.

 - Candidates who have applied on two occasions in the past and whose applications have not been accepted are not eligible to reapply.

-- After the nomination process, selected candidates (except those in law) will have to submit a GRE/GMAT score.
-When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
+- After the nomination process, certain selected candidates will have to submit a GRE/GMAT score.
+When registering for the test, be sure to note that your score should be sent to USIEF (Fulbright Israel), code 5373, and to IIE, code 2326.
 Visit the GRE website/GMAT website for further information.

 - Prior to their departure, nominees must provide proof of financial coverage for all expenses exceeding the grant, according to IIE's guidelines.